Samovar

 A samovar (самовар, /ru/, lit. 'self-brewer') is a metal container traditionally used to heat and boil water.
-Although originating in Russia, the samovar is well known outside of the country and has spread through Russian culture to other parts of Eastern Europe, as well as Western and Central and South Asia.
+Although originating in Russia, the samovar is well known outside of the country and has spread through Russian culture to other parts of Eastern Europe, as well as West and Central and South Asia.
 Since the heated water is typically used to make tea, many samovars have a ring-shaped attachment (конфорка) around the chimney to hold and heat a teapot filled with tea concentrate.
 Though traditionally heated with coal or kindling, many newer samovars use electricity to heat water in a manner similar to an electric water boiler.